 The First and Last Letter

-Francis Lynch completed an (May, 2017) opera in May 2017.
+In May 2017, Francis Lynch completed an opera in May 2017.
 Its title was FOR THOSE IN PERIL.
 The first American performance was held in February, 2018.The opera was inspired by this story.
 For this reason, Francis has been kind enough to name me as his co-librettist.
 Scene 11 of the opera, one of several that uses verbatim extracts from the story, can be heard in rehearsal, featuring baritone Zachary Angus, can be heard by clicking HERE.
 You can also read the full score of this scene.
+This is the story:

 In early 1800, one of the two keepers of the Smalls Lighthouse, twenty miles west of the Pembrokeshire coast, Thomas Howell, died.
 Fearing that he would be blamed for the death if he buried him at sea, his fellow-keeper, Thomas Griffith, put the cadaver in a box and suspended it from the lantern-rail of the lighthouse so it could be seen by passing shipping.
 The result was as described in the letter below.
 Thomas Griffith was white-haired and insane when he was finally relieved.
 The incident directly gave rise to the Trinity House policy of manning all lighthouses with three rather than two men.
 This policy was maintained until remote control was installed in the last lighthouse early in the present century.

 15 February, 1800